 The waters around Australia have a reputation for being a bit dangerous.
 Queensland, Australia’s easternmost state, has some of the calmest beaches in the country.
 However, other beaches around the country have more turbulent waters.
 This is why it is so important to know which beaches are safe and which ones are not.

 Adelaide beaches, in general, are safe to swim in.
-South Australian waters can experience stronger currents though, so it is advisable to always be aware of the possibility for these conditions.
+South Australian waters can experience stronger currents though, so it is advisable to always be aware of the possibility of these conditions.
 Below are the things to watch out for when swimming in Adelaide.

 Things To Be On The Lookout For While Swimming In Adelaide